Neoglyphidodon nigroris: Reproduction

+During breeding, the female lays her eggs (which are demersal) on substrate.
+The male then guards them and aerates them until they hatch.

 In the aquarium

-In the aquarium hobby, the juvenile fish is occasionally available for the aquarium trade.
-Most people keep this fish in water conditions of 1.020 to 1.025 gravity, pH 8.1 to 8.4, and 22 C to 25 C. It chases smaller fishes but hides in living rocks gap in order to avoid bigger fishes.
+Juveniles are occasionally available for the aquarium trade.
+Most people keep this fish in water conditions of 1.020 to 1.025 gravity, pH 8.1 to 8.4, and 22-25 C. It chases smaller fishes and hides in crevices in order to avoid bigger fishes.